 For example, during the public hearing on HB 25 in the Texas House Committee on Elections, the Texas Legislators heard testimony from Jacquelyn Callanen, the Bexar County elections administrator, and Ed Johnson, an elections employee with the Harris County Clerk's Office.
 Ex.
-2 at 44:13-46:10, 60:6-64:6.
+4 at 44:13-46:10, 60:6-64:6.
 Both provided information about the detrimental real-world effects of the STV option in Texas elections, and Ms. Callanen testified affirmatively in support of the repeal of the STV option.
 Id. at 44:15-16.
 They confirmed that the arguments about increasing wait times ignore what actually happens with the STV option.
 Id.
 45:3-6 ("[Y]ou still must see every single page.
 You can't hit the button and go to the end.
 You still have to go through 25 pages.
 You still have to see every race.").
 And they confirmed that the review process does lead to the problem referred to as "emphasis voting" in Mr. Sherbet's declaration.
-See supra Part II.A.5.

 But the Legislature did not hear from just county election officials.
 It also heard from the League of Independent Voters, a group supporting independent candidates running outside of the major parties.
-Ex.
-2 at 18:14-21:7.
+Id. at 18:14-21:7.
 Their delegate supported the repeal of the STV option for the sake of "good government and getting the best-qualified people for the race," id. at 18:20-22, and to avoid the partisan "sweeps" that occur in down-ballot races, resulting in well-qualified candidates losing elections simply because of their partisan affiliation, id. at 19:4-10.
 The Legislature heard support for the repeal from the Green Party, the Libertarian Party, and other third parties.
-Id. at See Ex.
-2 at 21:16-28:13.
+Id. at 21:16-28:13.
 Those parties likewise expressed concern that the STV option was decreasing voter participation in nonpartisan ballot items.
 Id.
-And they expressed concern that the STV option was a
+And they expressed concern that the STV option was a hurdle for their candidates to be placed on the ballot at all in future elections.
+Id.
+Ending the STV option "would signal

-20 HB 25's author expressed those legitimate reasons in both the House committee hearing and the floor debates, as well as in other material related to the bill.
+18 HB 25's author expressed those legitimate reasons in both the House committee hearing and the floor debates, as well as in other material related to the bill.
 Exs.
-2, 8.
+4, 10.
 However, this response brief focuses mainly on statements from other sources that support those reasons, given Plaintiffs' claim that those stated reasons were "blatantly pretextual" and "solely based on the unsubstantiated, personal opinions" of the bill's supporters.

-Case 5:20-cv-00035 Document 57 Filed on 06/06/20 in TXSD Page 42 of 52 hurdle for their candidates to be placed on the ballot at all in future elections.
-Id.
-Ending the STV option "would signal that Texas continues to be a state that embraces competition, celebrates the individual, and looks primarily to one's character and one's ideas."
+Case 5:20-cv-00128 Document 29 Filed on 09/02/20 in TXSD Page 44 of 51 that Texas continues to be a state that embraces competition, celebrates the individual, and looks primarily to one's character and one's ideas."
 Id. at 26:7-10.